-Bishop Hunter is also the founder and leader of The Telos Collective.
-In this role, he works alongside Archbishop Beach and other ACNA bishops and leaders to catalyze sacramental and missional churches to engage contemporary North American culture.
+Bishop Hunter is also the founder and president of The Telos Collective.
+In this role, he works alongside ACNA bishops and leaders to catalyze sacramental and missional churches to engage contemporary North American culture.

 Bishop Hunter holds a Doctor of Ministry degree and has served as an adjunct professor of evangelism, leadership in contemporary culture and spiritual formation at George Fox University, Fuller Seminary, Western Seminary, Vanguard University, Azusa Pacific University, Northern Seminary, and Wheaton College.
 He has been a Distinguished Lecturer at several institutions of higher learning.
 Bishop Hunter has written articles for study Bibles, dictionaries and encyclopedias.

 Bishop Hunter and his wife Debbie live in Franklin, Tennessee.
 They have two adult children.